-The Death of our Friend Named Windows-XP:
+Death of Windows-XP:

-By Rassin Roshan, March 30, 2014 | http://www.seo-social-marketing.com.php73-39.lan3-1.websitetestlink.com
+By Rassin Roshan, March 30, 2021, | SEO-Social-Marketing

-In other words Microsoft will stop supporting operating system Windows-XP, without extra firewall protection our PCs and computing devices might be hacked.
-A friend [Windows-XP] who withstood many viruses and bugs, a friend who gave me many great experiences; which Microsoft wants to burry and leave it for the history books.
+In other words, Microsoft will stop supporting operating system Windows-XP, without extra firewall protection our PCs and computing devices might be hacked.
+A friend [Windows-XP] who withstood many viruses and bugs, a friend who gave me many great experiences, which Microsoft wants to burry and leave it for the history books.
 A friend who is no longer invited to enjoy the new technology, or even to sit out on the sideline.
 All PCs and desktops with Windows-XP, either might step up to the next challenge or they too will join the graveyard of personal computers.
 Is this really true?
 How will Microsoft ignore the needs of financial institutions such as Bank of America?
 They still run Windows-XP!

-The Death of our Friend Named Windows-XP, is similar to the death of our old friend “The Telephone!”
-How many people have land lines?
+The Death of a Friend Named Windows-XP is similar to the death of our old friend “The Telephone!”
+As a famous song goes “Video killed the Radio Star” How many people have land lines?
 How many people only have a telephone to dial out or receive a call?
-No, telephones have to be filled with gadgets and multi-purposed.
-No wonder there are more car accidents today then before.
-It seems that we people need to be plugged in all the time.
-Mothers wonder why there children have concentration deficit.
+Now telephones are cool gadgets and multi-purposed.
+No wonder there are more car accidents today than before.
+Technology plugged the users in at all times.
+Mothers wonder why their children have concentration deficit.
 Our society and major companies demand that we need to drain ourselves and create the next flawed generation.